-Aviation Institute of Maintenance is the United States’ largest family of aviation maintenance schools, with headquarters in Virginia Beach, Va.
-Students learn the skills necessary to become successful in one of the world’s fastest growing industries, aviation maintenance, and the free Human Factors certification course and it’s Sister City Scholarship Program are examples of the school’s passion and commitment to the international aviation industry.
-AIM graduates are trained to meet the increasing global demands of commercial, cargo, corporate and private aviation employers.
+Aviation Institute of Maintenance (AIM) is a network of aviation maintenance schools with campuses coast-to-coast across the United States and headquarters located in Virginia Beach, Va.
+AIM students are trained to meet the increasing global demands of commercial, cargo, corporate and private aviation employers.
+AIM graduates are eligible to take the FAA exams necessary to obtain their mechanic’s certificate with ratings in both Airframe and Powerplant.
 AIM’s campuses are located in the following major metro areas: Atlanta, Philadelphia, Dallas, Houston, Indianapolis, Las Vegas, Washington, D.C., Kansas City, Mo., Oakland, Calif., Orlando, Fla., and Norfolk, Va.
-Learn more at: AviationMaintenance.edu
+Learn more at: www.AviationMaintenance.edu.

 The FAA explores the future of Unmanned Aircraft Systems, or drones, and the possible need for Drone Maintenance Technicians.

 For obvious reasons, we at the Aviation Institute of Maintenance are highly anticipating the celebration of Aviation Maintenance Technician Day on May 24th.

 On May 24th in 1868, Charles Edward Taylor was born on a farm in Cerro Gordo, Illinois.
 He would one day work on engines for the infamous Wright Brothers and become known as the first aviation maintenance technician.
 (1)